visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ## Set Devi keywords Youtube
 Please click here https://youtu.be/bFX9FpssXkY to watch our video  on how to optimize and add the best keywords

+## Select Devi best Facebook groups Youtube
+Here, you can click here https://youtu.be/M_DUrogu1WU to watch our video on how to choose the best Facebook groups.

 ## Select or Edit Facebook Groups
 To add or change your FB groups,
 Go to settings